Kaynan-Jamelaumn/genetic-algorithms-knapsack-problem/README.md

 - `"scramble_mutation"`: Scramble mutation.
 - `"random"`: Random mutation.

+#### Migration Methods:
+- `"ring"`: Migrants are sent to the next island in a ring-like fashion.
+- `"random"`: Randomly selects individuals and migrate them between islands.

 #### Replacement Methods:
 - `"random"`: Randomly selects individuals for replacement.
 - `"best"`: Selects the best individuals for replacement.